eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/10_installing-eosio-binaries.md

 ---
-content_title: Install EOSIO Binaries
+content_title: Install Antelope Binaries
-link_text: Install EOSIO Binaries
+link_text: Install Antelope Binaries
 ---

-To get started as quickly as possible, we recommend using EOSIO pre-built binaries.
+To get started as quickly as possible, we recommend using Antelope pre-built binaries.
 You also have an advanced option to build from source but that would consume an hour or more.

 [[info]]
-| You can find how to build EOSIO from source [here](https://developers.eos.io/manuals/eos/v2.2/install/build-from-source/).
+| You can find how to build Antelope from source [here](https://developers.eos.io/manuals/eos/v2.2/install/build-from-source/).